rahulkr7370/rahul10-pu.github.io/about.md

 ---
 ## Professionally

-I am a  passionate Algorithm developer with pursuing B.E and in 2nd year  education.
+I am a  passionate Programmer.
 I love profiling software for performance, gaining insight and taking action.
 I have a good knowledge of the Data structure and Algorithm.
 2 months of professional trainng  experience has given me good object-oriented programming and procedural programming skills.

 Looking to recruit an intern?
 Check out my [resume](/public/files/Santhosh_Vaiyapuri_resume.pdf) and [mail](mailto:rahul10.pu@gmail.com) me if you like my profile.